FreeCodeCamp-SLC/booklists-api/README.md

 This wizard will setup a user under the account name `postgres`.
 When you are asked to give a password, be sure to remember what you set it as.

+You'll need to install a DB viewer.
+Follow the instructions bellow based on your operating system

 ### Mac Users
+For Mac I reccomend Postico, If you would like to use PgAdmin then follow the steps for windows users.

+To install Postico go to https://eggerapps.at/postico/ and download, you do not need the paid version.

+After installing create a new favorite with the username postgres and the password of what you set in the step above when installing postgres.

+From here you will add a new DB table called `fcc-reading-db`

 ### Windows Users
-You'll need to install a DB viewer.
 I recommend pgAdmin just to be consistent with others on the project.
 You can download it here: https://www.pgadmin.org/download/

 Once you have that downloaded and opened, right click the `Databases` dropdown in the left panel and select 'Create' and then 'Database'.
 Name the database `fcc-reading-db`.